poig/Qc_book_list/README.md

 - [QOSF Monthly Challenges](https://github.com/qosf/monthly-challenges) by qosf contributor, contains a lot of challenges and interesting topics in quantum computing.

 ### Certificate:
 - [IBM Certified Associate Developer - Quantum Computation using Qiskit v0.2X](https://www.ibm.com/training/certification/C0010300), you can find all kinds of exam related resources and information from qiskit slack channel [#qiskit-cert-exam](https://join.slack.com/share/enQtNDM2MjQ5MzkzMTQ1OS1kZDljMTc3YzRhYWJkYjNkYTdmN2MxYTg4NGNhMTE1NzgxYmJkMjFiZGE0NDgxZWUxNDQ5NWM1OWNjMzhkYjU2), this certificate proven yourself able to demonstrates fundamental knowledge of quantum computing concepts and is able to express them using the qiskit open sources SDK.
+This also open opportunity for you to join [qiskit-advocate](https://qiskit.org/advocates/).

 ### [General background to proceed intermediate and advanced level](http://www.mit.edu/~aram/advice/quantum.html) [(click me for more comprehensive guide)](https://www.cs.umd.edu/~xwu/mini_lib.html):
 Quantum computing (theory) is at the intersection of math, physics, and computer science.
 (Experiment also can involve electrical engineering.)
 Eventually, you will want to learn aspects of all of these fields, but when starting you can use any for an entry into the field.
 Within each field, the subjects you will want to know are: